The Wandering Cardinal Points & Digital Heritage March 21st

 Photo by Jordan Ladikos on Unsplash of a weather vane showing the cardinal points

+The Cardinal Points shown on a weather vane.
 Photo by Jordan Ladikos on Unsplash

-To my mind, it makes South/Noon very special.
+To my mind, it makes, of the Cardinal Points, the South very special.
 At Stonehenge, there are two exits.
-The biggest is aligned to the Midsummer Sunrise and Midwinter Sunset direction, but there is a smaller second entrance and this aligned due South.
-There is also a uniquely small standing stone in the main circle of Sarsens, and there was some sort of corridor heading South through the mysterious wooden phase which precedent the stone Stonehenge.
-So, we can be sure Noon\South was important at Stonehenge.
+The biggest is aligned to the Midsummer Sunrise and Midwinter Sunset axis.
+But there is a smaller second entrance and this aligned due South.
+There is also a uniquely small standing stone in the main circle of Sarsens, which is aligned to the South.
+(Although we don’t know if this stone is original).
+However, there was some sort of corridor heading South through the mysterious wooden phase which precedent the stone Stonehenge.
+So, we can be fairly sure South was important at Stonehenge.

 Sketch of Stonehenge showing the smallest Sarsen stone to the North of the Southern Entrance

-Noon, derived from ‘nona hora’ in Latin and is ‘one of the seven fixed prayer times in traditional Christian denominations.’
+Noon, derives from ‘nona hora’ in Latin and is ‘one of the seven fixed prayer times in traditional Christian denominations.’
 (Wikipedia)

 Representation of a Roman Map with the top being roughly East.